tox-dev/tox/docs/user_guide.rst

 * ``plugin system`` to modify tox execution with simple hooks.
 * uses :pypi:`pip` and :pypi:`virtualenv` by default.
 Support for plugins replacing it with their own.
 * **cross-Python compatible**: tox requires CPython 3.7 and higher, but it can create environments 2.7 or later
-* **cross-platform**: Windows, macOS and Unix style environments,
+* **cross-platform**: Windows, macOS and Unix style environments
-* **full interoperability with devpi**: is integrated with and is used for testing in the :pypi:`devpi` system, a versatile PyPI index server and release managing tool.
+* **full interoperability with devpi**: is integrated with and is used for testing in the :pypi:`devpi` system, a versatile PyPI index server and release managing tool
 * **driven by a simple (but flexible to allow expressing more complicated variants) ini-style config file**
 * **documented** examples and configuration
 * **concise reporting** about tool invocations and configuration errors
-* supports using different / multiple PyPI index servers.
+* supports using different / multiple PyPI index servers

 Related projects
 ----------------